datatrails/datatrails-python/docs/runner/generic.rst

    obtain the identity of such a previously-created asset.

    In this way one can create assets and then refer to them in later steps of the story.

+:location_label:
+   For location create type actions (LOCATIONS_CREATE_IF_NOT_EXISTS) the label is used by the runner to keep track of locations.

+   For other actions which require access to an location, this value is used as a key to obtain the identity of such a previously-created location.

+   In this way one can create locations and then refer to them in later steps of the story.